AustinFirestone/RadarEngineering/Nominal-Depression-Angle-Calculation/readme.md

-# Contract work for government radar contractor 3/4/2022
+# Sub-contracting work for the government 3/4/2022
+Employed at Radar Engineering LLC

+Work shown in:
+- python
+- matlab